This is a call to arms. The world has enough mean spirited, self centered people. It’s time we make kindness cool again.

 Albert Einstein was different.
 Would you have treated him the same way?
 Aside from his awesome hair, it’s well known that he struggled in his early life.
 He was a lot like my friend’s son.
 He didn’t talk till he was three.
 And his teachers often complained that his head was in the clouds.
 But his theory of relativity is still something that science uses as a foundational principle.
 His genius is well known.

 Benjamin Franklin, one of the Founding Fathers, was also different.
 His family couldn’t afford to send him to school past the age of ten.
 But he studied like crazy and overcame that.
 I visited his house in Philadelphia.
 It was amazing.
 He was constantly reading and trying new things.
 He invented Bifocals, the Franklin stove, the lightning rod, and the glass harmonica, among other things.
-That invention is my favorite.
+That last invention, the glass harmonica, is my favorite.
 Imagine licking your finger and running it around the edge of a crystal glass on a massive scale.
-He certainly didn’t let his early struggles stop him.
+That’s the basic concept behind it.
+Ben Franklin certainly didn’t let his early struggles stop him.

 So, what is our potential for kindness?
 Are we trying to live on a higher level, or do we join the crowd when they make bad decisions?
 When I was younger I did a lot of stupid things.
 But I can honestly say that my greatest regrets revolve around those times when I treated someone badly.
 I wish I had been given the guidance I am going to give you right now.